Topic 20 – Discrete Mathematics

 What should I do now?

-Alternatively, please watch this MIT 6.042J – Mathematics for Computer Science, Fall 2010 course (Textbook).
+Alternatively, if you want to learn the topic through interactive explanations, please audit the course and read its textbook: MIT 6.042J – Mathematics for Computer Science, Fall 2010 (Textbook).

 Terminology Review: